Suped

 1. Wrapper: A PNG or JPG placed inside an SVG container.

-4. Hosting: A URL blocked by redirects, bot rules, or wrong MIME type.
+4. Hosting: A URL blocked by redirects, bot rules, or the wrong MIME type.

 When the wrong Yahoo logo keeps showing

-If Yahoo shows an old logo but your domain has no BIMI record, or your DMARC policy is still p=none, the image is not coming from BIMI.
-Yahoo can source brand images through internal systems or older profile data.
-In that case, changing a BIMI record that does not qualify will not replace the visible image.
+If Yahoo shows an old logo but your domain has no qualifying BIMI record, or its DMARC policy is still p=none, the image is not coming from BIMI.
+Yahoo can use proprietary brand data, cached data, or an older profile source.
+Changing a non-qualifying BIMI record will not reliably replace that image.

 Yahoo Mail inbox view showing circular sender logos beside messages.